khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ## Implementing the payment form

+There's a lot of usability concerns to be aware of when implementing payments because it matters a lot.
+First, it's complicated to validate card numbers -- they're a lot of variations between countries.
+In the ideal case, validating cards should be done both by the frontend and the backend, however in my case I prefiered to choose

-There's a lot of usability concerns to be aware of when implementing payments.
-If you're like most people, you'll probably want to choose an off-the-shelf solution. [jQuery.payments](https://github.com/stripe/jquery.payment) was developed by Stripe while working on their Checkout add-on.
+ wanted to have a form that validates credit card numbers. [jQuery.payments](https://github.com/stripe/jquery.payment) was developed by Stripe while working on their Checkout add-on.
 It's a good solution if you're implementing your payment form yourself, and if you care mostly about validating fields.

 I've also heard good things about [Creditcardjs](http://creditcardjs.com/) but I never tried it personally.
+Besides this, it seems like most of the functionality of creditcardjs is available in jQuery.Payments.[^commodity]

 # Checklist